 As an interesting sidelight, during winter, hot-air exhaust from a portable unit can be vented out of the computer room to heat a hallway outside, adding a green benefit.

+- Emergency backup.
 Portable coolers probably are best known for delivering emergency cooling in the event of a power outage or a primary cooling-system failure.
-Though rental units often are used for this purpose, some companies purchase one or more portable units to keep on hand for emergencies — especially for larger data centers.
+Though rental units often are used for this purpose, some companies purchase one or more portable units to keep on hand for emergencies—especially for larger data centers.
 Portable units provide redundancy for installed cooling systems if a problem should occur, and can be called into action to maintain critical temperature and humidity control when primary HVAC equipment is down for service or repair.

 When sizing portable cooling equipment, the rule of thumb is to plan on 3.413 Btuh per watt of power consumed in the space to be cooled.
 The total heat load will depend on a number of factors, including the presence of windows or other openings, the amount of insulation used, the size of the room, and how much cooling is being supplied by the existing central HVAC system.
 But the most important factor in determining the cooling capacity requirement for the space is to have an accurate reading of how many watts are being consumed in the space.